sealerio/sealer/docs/user-guide/get-started.md

 ## Run

-We can run a cluster suing `sealer run` or `sealer apply` command, `sealer apply` needs you edit a Clusterfile to tell sealer the cluster configuration.
+We can run a cluster using `sealer run` or `sealer apply` command, `sealer apply` needs you edit a Clusterfile to tell sealer the cluster configuration.

 If you don't know how to write a Clusterfile, you can inspect a image to show the default Clusterfile: